alexanderqchen/cs145-kaggle/README.md

 ## Organization
 ### csv
 The config file assumes you store all of your csv files in a folder named csv.
+### src
+The source folder contains following sub-folders: **data**, **ml**, **visual**.
 ### data
-The data folder contains classes or modules relevant to data and data processing.
+The data sub-folder contains classes or modules relevant to data and data processing.
 ### ml
-The ml folder contains classes that define classifiers.
+The ml sub-folder contains classes that define classifiers.
+### visual
+The visual sub-folder contains Jupyter notebook that provides data visualization.

 ## Conventions
 ### Internal Data Structures
-Internally, all data is passed around as lists of dictionaries.
-Each dictionary maps the column name to the value for that instance.
+Internally, all data is passed around as numpy arrays or pandas dataframe .
+Each numpy array contains a header that will allow fast access to the value for that instance.
 E.g. the csv file
 ```
 userId,movieId,rating
 1,1,4.0